 The targeted retailers are :

 As a blogger I decided to join the campaign by visiting my local Kroger and speaking with the manager about the campaign and leaving with her the formal letter that can be obtained from the site.
 I kept it friendly and non confrontational.
 It helps that I actually shop there from time to time and live just down the street so when they see I am a concerned mom and customer they respond.
 This is actually the chain I grew up with, although it is called Fry’s in Arizona.
 I have been a shopper at Kroger’s since I was a kid.
 I really like the store and every year I am pleasantly surprised by how many greener and healthier options they have.
 They can do more though to protect their customers who may not have the time or inclination to do all the research required to know which products are safe and which are not.
 I asked that my letter be forwarded on to the decision makers within the company and this is something we can all do.
 Easy peasy.
+Target is making news for starting to carry more non-toxic brands too so writing a letter of encouragement to them is a good option.
+I’m even starting to see more Target coupons and promo codes for some of these brands so that’s a very positive step.

 Our government has overall done a sucktastic job up to now protecting us from us from the corporations who poison us with consumer products.
 We need to help the process along.
 Part of that is to become educated consumers and vote with our dollars to direct the market to where we believe it needs to go.
 Another part of that is highlighted by this amazing campaign…to be loud and clear with the retailers and tell in them in no uncertain terms that we demand healthier products.
 We need to let them know certain products and hazardous chemicals have no place in products offered to the public and that we think they need to step up and remove these items to protect their customers.
 We scratch their backs all the time with our heard earned dollars.
 We need a little scratching in return.